BUCKLER'S HARD VILLAGE

-On the banks of the Beaulieu River, in the heart of the New Forest, you will find the peaceful haven of Buckler’s Hard which remains untouched by the passage of time.
+On the banks of the Beaulieu River, in the heart of the New Forest, you will find the historic riverside village Buckler’s Hard which remains untouched by the passage of time.

-Once a thriving shipbuilding village where ships for Nelson’s fleet at Trafalgar were built, now Buckler’s Hard is a tranquil haven, perfect for escaping the hustle and bustle of modern life.
+Once a thriving shipbuilding village where ships for Nelson’s fleet at Trafalgar were built, now Buckler’s Hard is a peaceful haven, perfect for escaping the hustle and bustle of modern life.

 Amble down the high street to watch the boats sailing by on the Beaulieu River or, if you’re feeling more energetic, follow the scenic 2 mile footpath between Buckler’s Hard and Beaulieu.